The Growing Psychiatrist Shortage: Why It’s Happening & How Telepsychiatry Bridges the Gap

 The Future of Psychiatry: Can Telepsychiatry Solve the Shortage?

 There’s no denying that the current psychiatric shortage, which is expected to continue, is harming people in need of mental health services.
+The shortage of psychiatric specialists is particularly acute, and the need for mental health support among young people has reached crisis levels.

 This is especially seen in institutions like correctional facilities and residential treatment facilities, where the need for psychiatric services remains high.
 Just in prisons alone, about two out of every five people in a correctional facility have a history of mental illness, according to the National Alliance on Mental Illness.
+The gap between need and access to psychiatric care is especially wide among children and adolescents compared to other populations, making early intervention for young people critical to prevent long-term consequences.

 Although telehealth has been around for some time now, the recent COVID pandemic is a great example of how virtual health care, like telepsychiatry services, can meet health needs with high-quality care without an in-person visit.